 Thomas Carlyle, the eldest of nine children, was born on 4 December 1795.
-The family home was built and designed in part by his hardworking father, stonemason James Carlyle (1757-1832) and was called Arch House, in Ecclefechan, in the district of Annandale, county Dumfries.
-An arched doorway and an arched window centered on the second floor give it its name.
-He would later write of his father "He was among the last of the true men, which Scotland (on the old system) produced, or can produce."
+The family home was built and designed in part by his hard working father, stonemason James Carlyle (1757-1832) and was called Arch House, in Ecclefechan, in the district of Annandale, county Dumfries, Scotland.
+An arched doorway and an arched window centred on the second floor give the home its name.
+Carlyle would later write of his father "He was among the last of the true men, which Scotland (on the old system) produced, or can produce."
 His father often spoke metaphorically though he did not know what metaphor was and didn't have much time for poetry and fiction.
-He instilled the Gospel of Work into his children however, like many peasant Scotsmen who had sons with a gift for great learning he wanted his eldest to become a minister and was surprisingly patient while he tried to find his vocation in school.
+He instilled the Gospel of Work into his children, however, and, like many peasant Scotsmen who had sons with a gift for great learning he wanted his eldest Thomas to become a minister and was surprisingly patient while he tried to find his vocation in school.
 Carlyle's childhood home was dominated by his father who rarely showed emotion and where the absolutes of Religion, Conduct and Work prevailed.
 Carlyle's doting and loving mother, Margaret née Aitken, taught him to read and was a true Christian believer, living in the frugal Calvinist way.

-In 1809, at the age of fourteen Carlyle was now prepared to enter the University of Edinburgh to study maths and the classics.
+In 1809, at the age of fourteen, Carlyle was prepared to enter the University of Edinburgh to study maths and the classics.
 He was still the reticent boy, shy and often retreating to his books.
-Many of the social activities at the university went against his upbringing of frugal emotion "amusements, too often riotous and libertine" which seemed initially coarse and distasteful to him.
-His father had become a farmer at Mainhill so he would travel there for his summer vacations.
+Many of the social activities at the University went against his upbringing of frugal emotion "amusements, too often riotous and libertine" which seemed initially coarse and distasteful to him.
+His father had become a farmer at Mainhill, so he would travel there for his summer vacations.
 In 1813 he graduated with a B.A.
-Upon finishing university and until 1818 he studied for the ministry of the Church of Scotland, though he ended up telling his parents that he would not pursue theology, to his mother and father's great disappointment.
+Upon finishing university, and until 1818, he studied for the ministry of the Church of Scotland, though he ended up telling his parents that he would not pursue theology, to his mother and father's great disappointment.
 "Let me write my books as he built his houses."
-Between 1814 and 1818 he became schoolmaster for first the Annan then Kirkaldy Grammar Schools but had little patience for the young boys disinterested in the Latin and arithmetic he so loved.
+Between 1814 and 1818 Carlyle became schoolmaster for first the Annan, then Kirkaldy Grammar Schools.
+He had little patience for the young boys disinterested in the Latin and arithmetic he so loved.
 Again his father did not chastise his confusion as to his chosen profession.
-He suffered a period of ill-health, probably dyspepsia, and retreated to his parent's in the country where he became quite depressed until the summer of 1819.
+He suffered a period of ill-health, and retreated to his parent's home in the country where he became quite depressed until the summer of 1819.

 An exceptional break in the black clouds occurred for Carlyle in 1820 when his friend, Edward Irving (d.1836) assisted him in becoming a tutor to the two Buller boys.
-Irving was hopeful that his friend would gain some self-confidence through this position which turned out to be a success.
-Carlyle was beginning to be regarded as somewhat of a pioneer in the area of translation of German; the Reviews of the day were publishing his material, however Carlyle remained wracked with doubt as to his own abilities.
-He met the Bullers in London in the spring of 1824 and would live with them for a time, whereupon he was to meet 'the very best figures in literary society' including Coleridge.
+Irving was hopeful that his friend would gain some self-confidence through this position.
+It turned out to be a success.
+Carlyle was beginning to be regarded as somewhat of a pioneer in the area of translation of German works.
+The Reviews of the day were publishing his material but Carlyle remained wracked with doubt as to his own abilities.
+He met the Bullers in London in the spring of 1824 and lived with them for a time, whereupon he was to meet 'the very best figures in literary society', including poet Samuel Taylor Coleridge.

 Between the autumn of 1834 and January of 1837, while living in Cheyne Row, Chelsea, Carlyle wrote his three-volume The French Revolution.
 A major disruption, the first manuscript of one-hundred and seventy pages of foolscap was accidentally burned by John Stuart Mills' maid.
 Mills begged Carlyle to accept compensation and he finally agreed to £100, wages for five months labour.
-The Carlyle's had a number of illustrious guests visit them including Dickens, Tennyson, Darwin and Ruskin.
-Carlyle was always a difficult companion when he was in the middle of writing and often Jane's ill-health would come to the fore and this time was no exception and she left for Scotland for refuge.
+The Carlyle's had a number of illustrious guests visit them including Charles Dickens, Lord Alfred Tennyson, Charles Darwin and John Ruskin.
+Carlyle was always a difficult companion when he was in the middle of writing and often Jane's ill-health would come to the fore; this time was no exception and she left for Scotland for refuge.
 Upon completion of The French Revolution Carlyle embarked on a series of lectures On Heroes and Hero-Worship and the Heroic in History.
+Hero Worship was published in 1841.
 By using examples of great men from history he spoke of the chaos in society and it's demands that heroes take control; that society loses it's humanity when ideological formulas, 'rights' and 'laws', are applied.
 He also wrote Life and Letters of Oliver Cromwell.
 (1845) The success of his lecture tours were partly due to the generosity of Lord and Lady Ashburton.
 He fell under the spell of and became romantically involved with Lady Ashburton in 1846, much to the notice and dismay of Jane.
-Carlyle had never met anyone like her, she was "the most queen-like woman" he had ever met, practically the opposite of Jane.
-He was invited to give talks at their residences at Addiscombe, The Grange and Bath House.
+Carlyle had never met anyone like her, for she was "the most queen-like woman" he had ever met, practically the opposite of Jane.
+He was invited to give talks at their residences at Addiscombe, The Grange, and Bath House.
 He was invited to go hunting and to attend their grand house parties.
 Of his good friend and mentor, Carlyle published the Life of John Stirling in 1851.

 In 1874 Carlyle received the Prussian Order of Merit.
-By this time his niece Mary Aitken had moved in with him at Cheyne Row to care for him.
-On his eighty-fourth birthday, Browning and Ruskin visited.
+By this time his niece Mary Aitken had moved in with him at Cheyne Row, London, England, to care for him.
+On his eighty-fourth birthday, Robert Browning and John Ruskin visited.
 Into his eighties, the widower Carlyle could be seen walking twice a day rain or shine on the Battersea Park or Chelsea Embankment.
 He lost his vent for emotion as he could no longer write due to a shaky hand.
-John Carlyle died on 5 February 1881 in London, his last words "Goodbye".
+Thomas Carlyle died on 5 February 1881 in London, his last words "Good bye".
 Four days later his body was taken by train to Scotland to Ecclefechan where his remains are buried beside his parents.
 His funeral was at noon.
 The Presbyterian Kirk bells tolled the hour.
 A hundred of the local villagers followed his hearse and as was the custom nobody spoke and his coffin was lowered in silence.
 John Carlyle's collected works comprise 30 volumes.

 "A man's religion consists not of the many things he is in doubt of and tries to believe, but of the few he is assured of, and has no need of effort for believing."